diging/giles-eco-docker/README.md

 1. Clone this repository.
 1. Go to the giles-eco-docker directory.
 1. Go into either the `develop` or `latest_tag` folder.
 Starting Docker from the folder `develop` will pull the latest code from the develop branch of each component.
 This might result in an unstable version of the Giles Ecosystem.
 Starting Docker from the folder `latest_tag` will build the latest release version of each component.
 It is recommended to use the `latest_tag` folder.
 1. Create a folder called `data` with the following folders inside called: `imgs`, `others`, `pdfs`, `texts`, `mysql`, `dbs`.
-Inside the `dbs` folder create two more folders: `giles` and `nepomuk`.
+Inside the `dbs` folder create two more folders: `giles`, `september`, and `nepomuk`.
 The data folder will store all uploaded and extracted files.
 The `mysql` folder will contain your database files.
 If you use a version earlier than v0.5 for Giles or v0.6 for Nepomuk, the folder `db` will contain the database files.
 1. Run `docker-compose up`.

 Note: if you have installed the Giles Ecosystem docker containers previously for an older release, make sure to remove all containers and images before installing it again.
 Otherwise you might end up running the older release or with a combination of non-compatible component versions.

 This will start the Giles Ecosystem docker environment.
-There will be 9 docker container running: Giles, Nepomuk, Cepheus, Cassiopeia, Andromeda (the Giles Ecosystem suite), Digilib (to serve up images, no exposed ports), MySQL, Apache Kafka and Zookeeper.
+If you are using `latest_tag`, there will be 9 docker container running: Giles, Nepomuk, Cepheus, Cassiopeia, Andromeda (the Giles Ecosystem suite), Digilib (to serve up images, no exposed ports), MySQL, Apache Kafka and Zookeeper.
+If you are using `develop`, a 10th container will be started for September.

 The following ports will be exposed:
 * `8080`: your Giles instance; the webapp is running at `http://locahost:8080/giles`